CyExpats.com Logo

 Receive Your Yellow Slip

-If all documents are in order, the Yellow Slip is typically issued on the same day or within 5 working days.
+If all documents are in order, the Yellow Slip is typically issued within 1 to 5 days, depending on the district.

 Required Document For Employees For Self-Employed Not Working / Student / Pensioner